freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 240.1

+The lines with `+` in front means that those lines were added.
 Add your new changes to staging with the `git add` command again.
 Make sure to put the filename you want to at the end of the command.

 #### HINTS